Casebook

 A Historic Win for Youth Climate Advocates in the U.S.

+The youth plaintiffs in Held v.
+Montana.
 Credit: Thom Bridge / Independent Record

 Casebook Info